grisselfaura/Gris_MS4_project/README.md

 - Portafolio detail slider view and url implemented for automatization.
 For the purpose of this exercise i did not add all the 27 images to the slider as it was getting to long.
 Considering to swap for a scroll bar to be discussed with client.
 - Pending to implement a dinamic way to generate the slider with less conditional code.
 - Blog app requested from client.
 Pending to implement for this project due to timelines.
-- PENDING: to add entity selection relationship between databases for json files.
 - Allauth templates customized for this project.
 - All images relocated to the correct folder of static as per mentor's feedback.
 *Images provided by Client and for the service part obtain from google images for the purpose of this exercise.